urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 end
 ```

-So if `autoload_paths` is set to `["app/models", "lib"]`, a constant
+If `autoload_paths` is set to `["app/models", "lib"]`, a constant lookup
-lookup for `User` would look for:
+for a constant `User` would look for:

 * `app/models/user.rb`
 * `lib/user.rb`

-Rails iterates through these locations, and when one exists, it
+Rails checks each of these locations in turn, and when one exists, it
-speculatively loads the file.
-It watches the location of the expected
+speculatively loads the file, watching the expected location of the new
-new constant, and if it appears after the file is loaded, the algorithm
+constant.
+If it appears after the file is loaded, the algorithm
 succeeds.
 Otherwise, an error is raised that may be familiar:

 ```